 Bela Liebmann, a native of Hungary, served in the Austro-Hungarian army during World War I and was decorated for saving 120 German soldiers.
 After the war, he became a photographer and owner of a photographic equipment store in Szeged.
 Liebmann was one of hundreds of thousands of Jews whose lives were adversely affected by anti-Jewish laws that restricted their access to social and economic opportunities.
-Conscripted for forced labor, Bela survived the war.
-His wife and daughter were killed in April 1945 by retreating SS soldiers.
+He was conscripted for forced labor and survived the war, but his wife and daughter were killed in April 1945 by retreating SS soldiers.